AdisonKleinsasser/GitBook/about-this-wiki/data-transfer.md

 Once there type in the command line `wget` and paste the address we copied from the web: usdrcg.github.io/workshops/crimes.zip

-> You may have trouble pasting, right click and select paste in MobaXterm, DO NOT USE ctrl+V After hitting enter you should see the file download.
+> You may have trouble pasting, right click and select paste in MobaXterm, DO NOT USE ctrl+V
+> In the Linux command line, right click to paste
+> After hitting enter you should see the file download.
 Verify it is there using `ls`.

       [Joseph.Madison@login-0-0 demo_files]$ wget  http://usdrcg.github.io/workshops/crimes.zip
     --16:03:05--  http://usdrcg.github.io/workshops/crimes.zip